Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Vitamin therapy for the regulation of redox processes, antioxidant purpose:

-Ascorbic acid 50 mg, 2 tablets inside 3 times a day, course for 2 weeks.
+· ascorbic acid 50 mg, 2 tablets orally 3 times a day, course 2 weeks.

 Symptomatic therapy: